ansible/awx/docs/docsite/rst/userguide/best_practices.rst

 .. index::
    pair: best practices; source control

-While |at| supports playbooks stored directly on the server, best practice is to store your playbooks, roles, and any associated details in source control.
+While AWX supports playbooks stored directly on the server, best practice is to store your playbooks, roles, and any associated details in source control.
 This way you have an audit trail describing when and why you changed the rules that are automating your infrastructure.
 Plus, it allows for easy sharing of playbooks with other parts of your infrastructure or team.

 Ansible file and directory structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~